 Sometimes watching a romantic comedy, or a movie completely filled with blood and gore, or even a mindless cartoon movie can end up being boring.
 What is great is that there is an entire other genre of movies that not only sets out to entertain you, but also will challenge you and help you learn something new about the world or a specific topic.
 That genre is genius moives.
-Even if you are not necessarily a “genius” yourself, genius movies (or movies that are about geniuses) are easy to get into, showing you an extraordinary world beyond description.
+Even if you are not necessarily a “genius” yourself, movies that are about geniuses are easy to get into, showing you an extraordinary world beyond description.

 15 Best Genius Movies of All Time

 The Imitation Game (2014)

 Director: Morten Tyldrum

 Starring: Benedict Cumberbatch, Keira Knightly, Matthew Goode